djismgaming/djismgaming.github.io/docs/blog/posts/20250316 iGPU GVT-g Split Passthrough.md

 ## Introduction

 Intel Integrated Graphics (iGPU) is a GPU that is integrated into the CPU.
 The GPU is a part of the CPU and is used to render graphics.
-Proxmox may be configured to use iGPU split passthrough to VM to allow the VM to use the iGPU for hardware acceleration for example using video encoding/decoding and Transcoding for series like [Plex][plex-url], [Emby][emby-url] and [Jellyfin][jellyfin-url].
+Proxmox may be configured to use iGPU split passthrough to VM to allow the VM to use the iGPU for hardware acceleration for example using video encoding/decoding and Transcoding for series like [Plex][plex-url], [Emby][emby-url] and [Jellyfin][jellyfin-url].  <!-- more -->
 This guide will show you how to configure Proxmox to use iGPU passthrough to VM.

 !!!
 Warning ""